-At Tech.co, we believe that tech matters to everyone.
+At Tech.co, we believe that getting the right tech matters.

 History of Tech.co

-From a simple community-building Tech Cocktail event, Tech.co has transformed into a full-fledged media company with millions of readers around the world.
+Tech.co started out as a simple community-building Tech Cocktail event, and has transformed into a fully-fledged media company with millions of readers around the world.

 The company was co-founded in 2006 by former Tribune and AOL product strategist, long-time tech blogger, and new media pioneer Frank Gruber and early Feedburner employee Eric Olson as a way to better amplify the local Chicago tech startup scene.
 In 2010, Frank joined forces with Jen Consalvo, a former director at AOL, to scale the company into a powerhouse for tech events and media.